West Windsor-Plainsboro High School South: Science Bowl

 In 2010, the team secured a first-place finish at the regional tournament held in the Princeton Plasma Physics Laboratory.
 The team placed 9th in the nation.
 In the 2011 school year, the team placed 2nd in the regional competition to High Technology High School.
-In the 2011-12 school year, the team placed 2nd again in the regional competition, losing to Princeton High School.
+In the 2011–12 school year, the team placed 2nd again in the regional competition, losing to Princeton High School.
 In the 2013 Competition the team again won first, defeating Bergen County Academies in the finals of the Winners' Bracket and the overall competition.
 The 2013 team went on to place in the Top 16 Nationally, winning a prize of $1000.
-In 2015 and 2016, the team once again qualified for the National Tournament and won a $1000 prize for placing in the National Top 16.
-In 2016, the team also qualified for a $500 prize for winning the Division Team Challenge.
+In 2015, 2016, and 2017, the team qualified for the National Tournament.